OnArrow/recite_word/Reader/Spring cleaning.md

 9. 'Are you sure?' she said.
 'I'll go to the shop if you want.'

 10. 'No!'
 I signed.
-'T'll go.'
+'I'll go.'
 And I quickly went downstairs and left the house.

 11. Jim was busy when I went into the shop.
 He was standing near the bottles of wine with a man.
 He was helping the man to decide which wine to buy.
 The man was quite short.
 Jim smiled at me over his head.